koalas11/E-Test-package/README.md

 # E-Test-package

-This replication package can be used to fully replicate the results of our `E-TEST` paper.
+This replication package can be used to fully replicate the results of our paper *E-Test: E'er-Improving Test Suites* by Ketai Qiu, Luca Di Grazia, Leonardo Mariani and Mauro Pezzè.

 ## Repository Structure
 - **AutonomicTester:** A Python application designed to implement advanced techniques for E-TEST.